 While some believe that EOS is a scam (it didn’t have an actual product for quite some time), the EOS testnet has been released and it remains to be seen whether or not EOS lives up to the hype.

 Stellar Lumens is a cryptocurrency and platform created by the Co-Founder of Ripple, Jed McCaleb, as a blockchain solution for banks.
 McCaleb has quite the track record: he co-founded eDonkey2000, a peer-to-peer file sharing company, in 2001, and created Mt.
-Gox, the biggest early Bitcoin exchange in 2010, and sold it (the new owners changed the code and Mt.
+Gox, the biggest and best Bitcoin exchanges in 2010, and sold it (the new owners changed the code and Mt.
 Gox was later hacked).
 Stellar is backed by big-time payments processor Stripe, and some think that ICOs could one day take place on its network instead of Ethereum’s.

 Instead of 3.5 minutes on Ethereum, transactions settle in 5 seconds on Stellar.
 Furthermore, it only costs 1 cent to make 100,000 transactions on Stellar.
 Considering that it can cost $0.36 to make 1 transaction on Ethereum, that’s quite the improvement (Ethereum average transaction fee on March 15, 2018).